 “Noise level can be a concern depending on where the outdoor air conditioner is located," Mike Lea, co-owner of Lea Heating & Air Conditioning in East Dundee, IL said.
 "A lot of customers have air conditioners that sit outside their bedroom windows, so they’re looking for lower noise levels."

-Comfort goes beyond temperature control.
-Humidity control is a crucial feature in air conditioners.
-Bryant EvolutionTM Series air conditioners offer extreme humidity control and can remove up to 400% more moisture than standard air conditioning systems.1 By maintaining optimal humidity, Bryant EvolutionTM units create a more comfortable living environment, which is especially important in regions with high moisture levels.
+Yes, effective humidity control is a crucial feature for maintaining optimal indoor comfort and improving the air you breathe.
+Bryant Evolution™ Series air conditioners offer extreme humidity control and can uniquely remove up to 400% more moisture than standard air conditioning systems.1 By maintaining optimal humidity levels, Bryant Evolution™ units create a significantly more comfortable living environment, which is especially important for homeowners living in regions with high seasonal moisture levels.

-Look for Wi-Fi connectivity, remote scheduling via smartphone apps, and integration with voice assistants like Alexa.
-These features optimize energy usage and ensure your home is comfortable before you walk through the door.
+When evaluating smart systems, look for seamless Wi-Fi connectivity, remote scheduling via smartphone apps, and integration with voice assistants like Alexa.
+These innovative features optimize your energy usage and ensure your home is perfectly comfortable before you even walk through the door.

 With the Bryant SmartHome App, you can easily control your Bryant Evolution System from anywhere.
 Whether at work or on vacation, you can adjust the temperature, fan speed, and mode settings.
-Many Bryant air conditioners also integrate with popular smart home platforms for voice command capabilities.
+Many Bryant air conditioners also integrate cleanly with popular smart home platforms, offering effortless voice command capabilities that put you fully in control.

-Investing in a new air conditioner requires a reliable warranty for peace of mind.
+A reliable air conditioner should come with a strong, comprehensive warranty to protect your long-term investment and ensure peace of mind.
 All Bryant air conditioners come with a 10-year AC parts limited warranty upon timely registration.

 Additionally, Bryant EvolutionTM series air conditioners come with a Red ShieldTM 10-year unit replacement warranty if registered within 90 days of AC installation.2 Should a major component like the compressor, evaporator coil or heat exchanger fail due to defect during this applicable time-period, a one-time AC replacement with a comparable Bryant unit will be provided.